G. Mennen Williams Building

 The Transportation Division is responsible for being the Attorney General's designee to the Transportation and Natural Resources Committee and representing the Department of Transportation.
 Additional duties include:

-The State Government Practice Group manages the following divisions: Finance; Health, Education & Family Services; Labor; Revenue & Tax; and State Operations.
+The State Government Bureau manages the following divisions: Finance; Health, Education & Family Services; Labor; Revenue & Tax; and State Operations.